jokob-sk/NetAlertX/docs/WEB_UI_PORT_DEBUG.md

 If you have any reverse proxy or similar, try disabling it.

+## 5. Disable your firewall

+If you are using a firewall, try to temporarily disabling it.

-## 5. Post your docker start details
+## 6. Post your docker start details

 If you haven't, post your docker compose/run command.

-## 6. Check for errors in your PHP/NGINX error logs
+## 7. Check for errors in your PHP/NGINX error logs

 In the container execute: